crystopherm1687/sep10-freedom-project/prep/presentation.md

 ## Process
 * Plan
- * MVP: display the website as whole. -> introduce aframe code
+ * MVP: Elaborate from the slides. -> introduce aframe code
  * beyond MVP: explain what went on with the coding process.

 ## Conclusion